GSA/fpki-guides/pages/PIV FAQs.md

 ### 3.4 Can My Agency Accept PIV-I Cards Issued By Our Contractors’ Company In Lieu Of Issuing PIV Cards To These Individuals?

-* **NO -** Individuals who fall within the applicability of [HSPD-12](https://www.dhs.gov/homeland-security-presidential-directive-12), including Federal contractors requiring routine access to Federally-controlled facilities or Federally-controlled information systems for a period of time greater than 6 months, must continue to be issued PIV Cards by the Federal Government in accordance with relevant policies. <br />
+* **NO -** Individuals who fall within the applicability of [Homeland Security Presidential Directive (HSPD)-12](https://www.dhs.gov/homeland-security-presidential-directive-12), including Federal contractors requiring routine access to Federally-controlled facilities or Federally-controlled information systems for a period of time greater than 6 months, must continue to be issued PIV Cards by the Federal Government in accordance with relevant policies. <br />
 (see [OMB M-05-24](https://www.whitehouse.gov/sites/default/files/omb/memoranda/fy2005/m05-24.pdf) for details on HSPD-12 implementation.)
 <br /><br /><br />